 The window sill sits at the bottom of a window, offering a flat place to set small flower pots or decor items and to give form and beauty to a window.
 It defines the lower aspects of the window and helps determine the proper fit for curtains or shades.
 Sometimes it's the inside measurement that's important, when a covering needs to be contained within the open space of the window.
 Outside measurements ensure that a curtain or shade covers the entire window, if that's the desired effect.
 Take these measurements carefully for a professional-looking window treatment.
-Does this Spark an idea?

 Inside Sill Measurement